Vaccine Theft: How the Medical Industry Can Protect the COVID Vaccine Supply Chain

 "Identifying stolen vaccines (if they are located) is via the manufacturing batch data.
 But of course, the conditions under which they have been stored and transported have not been recorded correctly so the state of the vaccine is uncertain."

 Sanket Shah: "There are mechanisms to track dosages and packaging through the supply chain.
 However, if inventory is stolen or lost, there really is not a massive effort to retrieve it.
 The focus has been on producing as many vaccines as possible and continuing the distribution effort.
 There simply isn’t enough time or resources devoted right now for cracking down on vaccine theft.
 It probably is occurring more often than not, but at this point, there are more important priorities."

 How Storage Can Prevent Vaccine Theft

-As vaccination rollouts continue across the U.S. and abroad, there is a need for managing the storage and distribution of supplies at vaccine sites.
+As vaccination rollouts continue across the U.S. and abroad, there is a need for managing the storage and distribution of vaccine-related supplies.
 Vaccine theft can emerge as a result of poor management.

-Want to learn more about how PODS can help facilitate and improve the overall supply of critical vaccine-related equipment?
+Want to learn more about how PODS can help facilitate and improve the overall supply of critical vaccine equipment?
 Take a look at the healthcare moving and storage solutions we offer.